napari/docs/docs/plugins/testing_workshop_docs/Article-4-test-coverage.md

     reader = napari_get_reader([pth1, pth2])
     assert callable(reader)
 ```
-If we re-run `pytest-cov`, the coverage report re-runs.
-Coverage should improve.
-All tests are passed.
+If we re-run `pytest`, the coverage report is also updated and coverage should improve.

 The coverage report goes to the same folder, `htmlcov`, so we should be able to refresh the page without dragging it back in.
 We've got 100% coverage of `_reader.py` now.
 See below.